- Stiff Joints and Muscles

 - If possible, drive a car with automatic transmission, power steering, power brakes, and large mirrors.

 - Be physically active or exercise to keep and even improve your strength and flexibility.

-- If you need glasses or contact lenses to see far away while driving, make sure your prescription is correct.
+- If you need glasses or contact lenses to see far away while driving, make sure your prescription is up-to-date and correct.
 And always wear them when you are driving.

-Your hearing may change, making it harder to notice horns, sirens, or noises from your own car.
+As you get older, your hearing can change, making it harder to notice horns, sirens, or even noises coming from your own car.
 That can be a problem because these sounds warn you when you may need to pull over or get out of the way.
 It is important that you hear them.

-- Have your hearing checked.
-The American Speech-Language-Hearing Association recommends doing this every 3 years after age 50.
-Your doctor can treat some hearing problems.
+- Have your hearing checked at least every 3 years after age 50.

 - Try to keep the inside of the car as quiet as possible while driving.

 - Pay attention to the warning lights on the dashboard.
-They may let you know when something is wrong with your car.
+They tell you when something is wrong with your car.

 - Leave more space between you and the car in front of you.

 - Start braking early when you need to stop.